-The Lab School invites children ages 3 through 6 to join us this summer to build, experiment, explore and learn while playing with friends indoors and out.
+The Lab School invites children ages 3o months through 6 years to join us this summer to build, experiment, explore and learn while playing with friends indoors and out.

 Led by Master Teacher Monica Shire